klebgenomics/Kleborate/README.md

 #### Info and Contacts

-Kleborate is in active development so please post bugs and features request to the GitHub issues tracker.
+Kleborate is in active development so please post bugs and feature requests to the GitHub [issues tracker](https://github.com/katholt/Kleborate/issues).

 If you use it, please cite the preprint: Lam et al, 2017 [https://doi.org/10.1101/098178](http://biorxiv.org/content/early/2017/01/04/098178)